Xinge Yang (杨辛格)

 I am a Ph.D. student at KAUST Computational Imaging Group, working with Prof. Wolfgang Heidrich.
 My research interests include deep learning for optical design, computational cameras, and optics-aware computational photography.

-I maintain an awesome differentiable ray tracer DeepLens.
-It can do differentiable simulation of camera lens captures and optimize the optics.
+I maintain an awesome differentiable lens simulator DeepLens.
+It can do end-to-end differentiable simulation for optics, camera sensor, and image processing.
 Feel free to drop me an email if you are interested!

 Email / Google Scholar / Github / LinkedIn / 知乎